 The nominated IG Lead is the Practice Manager.
 The IG Lead has responsibility for project managing the overall co-ordination, publicising and monitoring of the Practice IG Framework.
 The Practice IG Lead has specific responsibility for the development of this policy, producing performance monitoring reports and producing IG toolkit central returns on behalf of the Practice.

-Data Protection Officer – PCIG Consulting Limited
+Data Protection Officer – Hayley Gidman

-Paul Couldrey of PCIG Consulting Limited will act as the Data Protection Officer (DPO) for Practice, this role is key to ensuring that Practice comply and can demonstrate that they comply with the GDPR.
+Hayley Gidman, Head of Information Governance at Midlands and Lancashire Commissioning Support Unit (MLCSU) will act as the Data Protection Officer (DPO) for Practice, this role is key to ensuring that Practice comply and can demonstrate that they comply with the UK GDPR.

 Practice Employees & staff working on behalf of the Practice

 All Practice employees, whether permanent, temporary or contracted, and students and contractors are responsible for ensuring that they are aware of the requirements incumbent upon them and for ensuring that they comply with these on a day to day basis.
-All employees are required to undertake regular Practice mandatory training in IG to ensure that they are fully aware of their individual responsibilities and have the relevant knowledge to ensure compliance.
+All employees are required to undertake annual mandatory training in IG to ensure that they are fully aware of their individual responsibilities and have the relevant knowledge to ensure compliance.
 Misuse of or a failure to properly safeguard information may be regarded as a disciplinary offence.
 It is important that staff a have an understanding of the legal framework and good practice guidance issued by their own professional bodies for sharing information to assist with multi-agency safeguarding enquiries, case discussions, serious case reviews (SCRs), multi-agency learning reviews (MALRs), domestic homicide reviews (DHRs), safeguarding adults reviews (SARs), Multi-Agency Risk Assessment Conference (MARAC), Multi-Agency Public Protection Arrangements (MAPPA), Vulnerable Adult Risk Management (VARM) meetings (county only), etc.

 Safeguarding